Achievable logoAchievable logo

 1. In the lock-and-key (or active site) model, the enzyme and substrate fit together like puzzle pieces, implying a fixed, preformed cavity.

-2. The induced-fit model refines this idea, suggesting the enzyme undergoes a conformational shift once the substrate approaches.
+2. The induced-fit model refines this idea, suggesting the enzyme undergoes a conformational shift as the substrate approaches.
 This shift molds the active site around the substrate, stabilizing the transition state and enhancing catalytic efficiency.

 Mechanism of catalysis and role of cofactors

-Enzymes employ diverse strategies to facilitate reactions:
+Enzymes use several strategies to facilitate reactions:

-• They may physically bring substrates into close proximity, stabilize charged intermediates, or distort bonds to mimic the reaction’s transition state.
-Some require cofactors or coenzymes—non-protein entities that assist in catalysis.
+• They may bring substrates into close proximity, stabilize charged intermediates, or distort bonds to better resemble the reaction’s transition state.

 • Cofactors can be metal ions (e.g., zinc, iron), while coenzymes are often carbon-based molecules such as vitamins or their derivatives.
-Lock and key model: rigid active site.

 • The water-soluble vitamins (e.g., B-complex vitamins) frequently act as coenzyme precursors, forming essential components like NAD⁺ or FAD.